JonathanAMW/JonathanAMW/README.md

 &emsp;

-&emsp; 📚 Currently studying Game Technology at Electronic Engineering Polytechnic Institute of Surabaya.
+&emsp; 📚 Currently studying at Electronic Engineering Polytechnic Institute of Surabaya.

-&emsp; 🌱 Currently working with **C# and Unity Engine** for developing games.
+&emsp; 🌱 Currently working with **C# and Unity Engine**.

 &emsp; 📚 Have some experiences in **C, C++, and Unreal Engine**